-- Try to keep your hips higher than your knees.
-Everything you sit on should be at least 5 cm higher than the back of your knees - A wedge cushion in a chair / car can help to ensure that you maintain the required 90° - Do not lean/reach too far forward e.g. do not reach beyond your knee - Do not bring your knee up towards your chest
+- try to keep your hips higher than your knees.
+Everything you sit on should be at least 5cm higher than the back of your knees - a wedge cushion in a chair/car can help to ensure that you maintain the required 90 degrees - do not lean/reach too far forward e.g. do not reach beyond your knee - do not bring your knee up towards your chest.

-Do not cross your leg over the midline of your body
+Do not cross your leg over the midline of your body.